akshitt/DH302-tutorials/README.md

+# Additional content for DH 302 (2022) - Introduction to Public Health Informatics

+## Introduction to MedMNIST
 [MedMNIST](https://medmnist.com/) is a large-scale MNIST-like collection of standardized biomedical images, including 12 datasets for 2D and 6 datasets for 3D.
 All images are pre-processed into 28 x 28 (2D) or 28 x 28 x 28 (3D) with the corresponding classification labels.

 ### Key Features